kwsportracing/site/docs/rules.md

 The decision on whether or not the day will run will be announced on our Facebook page 48 hours before the event.
 Those that have pre-registered will also receive emails to let them know of this update.

+### Photography Note

+We may use any pictures we take of you at our events for promotional purposes
 ![](/img/Rules.jpg)